grunwaldlab/krisp/README.md

 These defaults can be seen in the help menu displayed by `krisp_vcf --help`.
 Custom values can be set using the `--min_samples`, `--min_reads`, and `--min_geno_qual` options:

-`krisp_vcf metadata.tsv reference.fasta --vcf variants.vcf --groups NA1 EU1 --out_tsv test_out.tsv --min_samples 3 --min_reads 30`
+`krisp_vcf metadata.csv reference.fasta --vcf variants.vcf --groups NA1 EU1 --out_csv test_out.csv --min_samples 3 --min_reads 30`